 To be clear, green tea isn't bad for you.
 Far from it—there’s a lot of research that shows that green tea offers up lots of benefits for heart and brain health.
-Most of these perks come down to a type of antioxidant compound present in the green tea.
+Most of these perks come down to a type of antioxidant compound present in green tea.
 “The polyphenols such as flavonols, especially the catechin epicalocatechin gallate (EGCG), in green tea contribute to the variety of potential health benefits found in research studies,” says Kelly Jones, MS, RD, CSSD, LDN.
-“These include neuroprotective benefits as well as contribution to prevention of blood sugar irregularities and cardiovascular disease,” she explains.
+“These include neuroprotective benefits as well as contribution to prevention of blood sugar irregularities and cardiovascular disease,” she says.

 “Decaffeinated green tea may be okay before bed, but I recommend abstaining from caffeine four to eight hours before bed, depending on individual tolerance,” Jones says.
 For many people, that's between 12 p.m. and 2 p.m.
 “Disruptions in sleep patterns may lead to metabolic irregularities that counteract the benefits of the green tea polyphenols,” she explains.

-Obviously, this doesn’t mean we should ditch our green tea or matcha habit; you’re just better off enjoying the drink earlier in the day.
+Furthermore, Jones adds that it’s also important to keep in mind what you pair with the green tea.
 “I recommended consuming green tea with snacks or in between meals.
 Some people report nausea when drinking green tea on an empty stomach in the morning, so waiting until after a meal can help with that,” Jones says.
 “Since the compounds in tea can reduce iron absorption, I also don't recommend it to women or athletes at meals, as their iron needs are higher,” she adds.
 That might mean skipping it when you’re eating animal protein, lentils, or leafy greens.

 Loading More Posts...